the-turing-way/the-turing-way/book/website/community-handbook/style/style-citing.md

     ```

-For the advanced usage, see the the [documentation by sphinxcontrib-bibtex](https://sphinxcontrib-bibtex.readthedocs.io/en/latest/usage.html), which is a Sphinx extension for BibTeX style citations.
+For the advanced usage, see the [documentation by sphinxcontrib-bibtex](https://sphinxcontrib-bibtex.readthedocs.io/en/latest/usage.html), which is a Sphinx extension for BibTeX style citations.

 [turingbib]: https://github.com/alan-turing-institute/the-turing-way/blob/master/book/website/_bibliography/references.bib